 On the pediment, a "sun clock" dated back to 1788 tells the time around noon.

-Legend says that the built-in cannonball in the tower was fired at the church during the 17th century wars with Sweden.
+Legend has it that the built-in cannonball in the tower was fired at the church during the 17th century wars with Sweden.